ire4ever1190/EDstemAtom/readme.md

 all my notifications in one place

 to run it you must
- - create a file called "token" containing your "x-token" header
+ - Create a file called "details"
+ - Put your username and password in that file seperated by a space

 then run `nimble run`